 Auto-setup IMAP or POP3 email account

-Manual method to create IMAP or POP3 email account
+Manual method to create IMAP or the POP3 email account

 Now your new profile has been successfully created.